Update: Our Google Pixel XL review includes Google Daydream View VR headset testing and details on where to find the Google Pixel XL in stock.

 The Google Pixel XL, along with the Google Pixel, is the first phone 'made [almost entirely] by Google', and it’s the best way to experience the latest and greatest that Android software has to offer.

-It puts the immense power of Google search behind everything you do with the all-new Google Assistant, a context-understanding AI that’s often smarter than Siri.
-Sorry, Apple fans.
+It puts the immense power of Google search behind everything you do with the all-new Google Assistant, a context-understanding AI that’s often smarter than Siri and Cortana.
+Sorry, Apple and Microsoft fans.

-Even if you’re not into VR, this means it has top-of-the-line specs good enough for power-hungry gamers, and that’s fantastic news for anyone who wants a fast phone.
+Even if you’re not into VR, this means it has top-of-the-line specs good enough for power-hungry gamers, and that’s fantastic news for anyone who wants a fast phone years down the road.

 The phone debuts the Snapdragon 821 processor, with 4GB of RAM inside of a glass-and-metal body.
-The camera is touted as 'best in class', and the 5.5-inch 2K-resolution screen looks superb.
+The camera is touted as 'best in class', and the 5.5-inch Quad HD screen looks superb.

 Google is ditching the affordable, developer-focused Nexus brand in favor of the Pixel XL and its smaller 5-inch Google Pixel counterpart.
-They’re more expensive handsets, but also showcase greater ambition on Google's part.
+This makes these new handsets more expensive, but they also showcase greater ambition on Google's part.

-The Google Pixel XL is sized and priced to compete with the elegantly designed Samsung Galaxy S7 Edge (that's the one that doesn't explode) and iPhone 7 Plus – and Google has picked the perfect time to launch a brand new contender for our best phones list.
+The Google Pixel XL is sized and priced to compete with the elegantly designed Samsung Galaxy S7 Edge (that's the one that doesn't explode) and iPhone 7 Plus – and Google has picked the perfect time to launch a brand new entry on our best phones list.

-Right now, with Apple’s headphone jack-less iPhone 7 irritating longtime fans and Samsung’s Galaxy Note 7 cancellation disappointing users, fans of those brands may be looking elsewhere for the first time in years.
-So let’s zoom into this Pixel XL, to see if it’s as good as the hype claims.
+Right now, with Apple’s headphone jack-less iPhone 7 irritating longtime fans and Samsung’s Galaxy Note 7 cancellation disappointing users, loyal customers of those brands may be looking elsewhere for the first time in years.
+So let’s zoom into this Pixel XL, to see if it’s as good as all of the hype claims.

 What's in the box?
 Find out in our Google Pixel XL unboxing video